Brawl345/customizemii/trunk/CustomizeMii/Readme.txt

 	- Added drag & drop ability cause the file dialogs kept bothering me
 	- Improvement in startup speed (thanks shadow1643)
 	- Added creation/last edited time (only for CustomizeMii 2.1+ channels)
+	- Added a button to translate the word "Channel" to every language
+	- Improved detection of required TPLs
 	- Little improvements and fixes
+	- Changed the complex forwarder to be more configurable (choose any path you want)
+	- ForwardMii is now bundled with CustomizeMii

 Version 2.01
 	- Base WAD downloading works again